Samsung has released the new Galaxy Watch 3 to convince fans that it can walk shoulder to shoulder with Apple.

 Fitness and Exercise support via Samsung Galaxy Watch

-For runners, this new feature will be able to offer real-time feedback during your runs, as well as six-factor post-workout reports, which are aimed to help improve form, boost performance, and reduce injury.
+For runners, this new feature offers real-time feedback during your runs, as well as six-factor post-workout reports, which are aimed to help improve form, boost performance, and reduce injury.

-To track your cardio progress as you go, you will be able to easily access VO2max readings which offer insight into your oxygen uptake.
+To track your cardio progress as you go, you will be able to easily access VO2max readings, which offer insight into your oxygen uptake.

-Apple Watch currently provides users with VO2 max readings but the heavy lifting around running has been delegated to popular third-party apps.
+Apple Watch currently provides users with VO2 max readings but delegated the heavy lifting around running to popular third-party apps.